 Students must be able to safely provide patient care services and meet the essential abilities set forth by the program to remain in good standing for the program, regardless of documentation provided permitting use of controlled substances.
-The program completion requires specific clinical experiences to progress in the program and complete degree requirement.
+Completion of the program requires specific clinical experiences to progress in the program and complete degree requirement.
 The inability to complete requirements safely will result in out-of-progression status.